LeiWangR/leiwangr.github.io/_projects/projects.md

 <h2>Student Project</h2>

-<h3>Project 7: TIME Lab Summer Scholars at Griffith<font color="red"> [Proposed for 2025]</font></h3>
+<h3>Project 7: TIME Lab Student Researchers at Griffith<font color="red"> [Proposed for 2025]</font></h3>

-We are offering an on-site research opportunity during the summer break at TIME Lab, Griffith University.
+We are offering an on-site research opportunity at TIME Lab, Griffith University.

 ✅ Four research projects available

 📍 Location: Griffith University (on-site)

-📅 Duration: Summer break
+📅 Duration: Flexible, based on student ability and availability

 How to Apply:
 Interested students should email their CV and academic transcript to l.wang4@griffith.edu.au